opencadc/wcs/cadc-erfa/README.md

 To add support for a different version, build against that version of `ERFA`, and copy the `liberfaLibJNI.so` to `src/main/resources/`.

-The src tree now contains a build of liberfaLibJNI for OS-X. This is expected to be useful to make life easier for developers working on code that uses this library and is known to work on 12.x (at least).
+The src tree now contains a build of `liberfaLibJNI.dylib` for MacOS.
+This is expected to be useful to make life easier for developers working on code that uses this library and is known to work on 12.x (at least).

 ## Building & Testing